RossTarrant/RossTarrant/README.md

 7. _Landing Page (Using HTML/CSS/Flexbox)_ https://rosstarrant.github.io/Landing-Page/
 8. _Recipes Page (Using basic HTML)_ https://rosstarrant.github.io/odin-recipes/

-:pencil2: **I’m currently working on...** creating a library app to track read/unread books.
+:pencil2: **I’m currently working on...** creating a browser version of noughts and crosses (tic tac toe) that uses factory functions and objects with public and private methods.

 :man_student: **I’m currently learning...**
 - CSS Grid
+- Factory Functions
+- Modules
-- Objects in Javascript
+- Scope
+- Privare variables and functions
 - Responsive CSS techniques

 📫 **How to reach me:** You can email me at - rosstarrant3@gmail.com